 Budgets are prepared for Board funds on the accrual basis of accounting.
-Budgets are prepared in accordance with accounting principles generally accepted in the United States of America except that depreciation and pension expense are not budgeted and capital purchases and principal payments are budgeted as an expense.
+Budgets are prepared in accordance with accounting principles generally accepted in the United States of America except that depreciation, pension expense, and change in fair value of investments are not budgeted and capital purchases and principal payments are budgeted as an expense.

-STATISTICAL SECTION (Unaudited)
+STATISTICAL SECTION

+(UNAUDITED)